BLOG

 Snare’s product architecture reflects a clear philosophy: the collection and management layer should be independent from, and upstream of, expensive downstream platforms.
 Three components work together or standalone.

 Snare Agent provides lightweight, forensic-grade log collection from hundreds of operating systems and device types.
 Trusted by governments, defence agencies, and Global Fortune 2000 enterprises, it is the most proven agent of its kind.
-Version 5.10 introduces standardised data collection across global security operations — ensuring consistency whether logs originate from a US datacentre or an APAC edge device.
+Version 5.10 introduces standardised data collection across global security operations, ensuring consistency whether logs originate from a US datacentre, an APAC edge device, or a newly onboarded SaaS integration.

 Snare Central centralises log management, applies compliance policies, enables cost-effective long-term retention, and powers precise forensic investigation.
-Its customisable dashboards give SOC teams real-time visibility into threats and compliance posture without requiring expensive specialist resources to maintain.
+Its customisable dashboards give SOC teams real-time visibility into threats and compliance posture without requiring expensive specialist resources to maintain, a critical advantage in a market where there are only 35,000 CISOs worldwide serving an estimated 359 million businesses.

 “Traditional log management tools store your data.
 Snare helps you leverage it.”